lucafrance/lucafrance.github.io/_posts/2022-08-10-bitcoin-wallet.md

 ## Getting the first bitcoins on the wallet

 You don't need to share your public key to receive bitcoins on your wallet.
-It is more common to provide an [address](https://en.bitcoin.it/wiki/Invoice_address), which is an alphanumeric identifier of your wallet based on the public key.
+It is more common to provide an [address](https://en.bitcoin.it/wiki/Invoice_address).
 There can be multiple addresses for the same wallet.
 It is recommended to create a separate address for every single transaction[^7].

+⚠️ You should backup your wallet after every address creation.
+Without the backup, you can lose incoming payments to the address.

 Bitcoin Core can create addresses for your wallet.
 You can copy the address directly or share it as an url or QR code for other applications.